WillEckersley/Pinterest_data_pipeline/README.md

 ### §4.1 Batch data:

-As previously mentioned, the batch data was queried using databricks SQL once cleaned (see above for details of the query questions).
+As previously mentioned, the batch data was queried using Databricks SQL once cleaned (see above for details of the query questions).
 Multiple usable business insights could be drawn from these queries.
-For instance, knowledge of the most popular catergories in different geographic regions could be used to weight the posts displayed in those regions more heavily towards what is most popular there, thus prologining site engagement.
-Knowledge of median follower counts over time could be used to determine the growth in Pintrest's reach accros time accoring to age groupings.
+For instance, knowledge of the most popular categories in different geographic regions could be used to weight the posts displayed in those regions more heavily towards what is most popular there, thus prologuing site engagement.
+Knowledge of median follower counts over time could be used to determine the growth in Pintrest's reach across time according to age groupings.

 ### §4.2 Stream data

-As the stream data was loaded directly to DeltaTables, it was intended for permantent storage.
-This would not exclude the possbility of it being used for querying in the future.
+As the stream data was loaded directly to DeltaTables, it was intended for permanent storage.
+This would not exclude the possibility of it being used for querying in the future.

 ## §5 Technologies used: